genomicsclass/leanpub/manuscript/mds.md

 ## Multi-dimensional scaling plots

-R markdown document for this section available from [https://github.com/genomicsclass/labs/tree/master/course3/mds.Rmd](https://github.com/genomicsclass/labs/tree/master/course3/mds.Rmd)
+R markdown document for this section available [here](https://github.com/genomicsclass/labs/tree/master/course3/mds.Rmd).

 We will motivate multi-dimensional scaling (MDS) plots with an gene expression example.
 To simpify the illustration we will only consider three tissues: